Definition and Origin

 Exchange rate manipulation is a major ethical issue, where countries artificially adjust their currency value for trade benefits, leading to global economic imbalances and tension.

-The flexibility of exchange rates can help countries adjust to economic shocks, but volatility can lead to uncertainty in international trade and investment.
-Fixed rates provide stability but at the cost of economic flexibility.
+The flexibility of currency values can help countries adjust to economic shocks, but volatility can lead to uncertainty in international trade and investment.
+Fixed values provide stability but at the cost of economic flexibility.

 - The impact of Brexit on the GBP/EUR rate, affecting trade between the UK and EU.